Back to Home

 Installation

-1. Download the ProcessDolphin installer package from the downloads page
+1. Download the ProcessDolphin package from the downloads page

 2. Extract the ZIP archive to a location of your choice

-4. On first run, you may need to grant the application permission to monitor network connections
+4. On first run, accept the Windows security dialog to grant the application network monitoring privileges

 User Interface